JMS1717/8mb.local/README.md

 8mb.local is a self‑hosted, fire‑and‑forget video compressor.
 Drop a file, choose a target size (e.g., 8MB, 25MB, 50MB, 100MB), and let GPU-accelerated encoding produce compact outputs with AV1/HEVC/H.264.
 Supports **NVIDIA NVENC**, **Intel/AMD VAAPI** (Linux), and **CPU fallback**.
 The stack includes a SvelteKit UI, FastAPI backend, Celery worker, Redis broker, and real‑time progress via Server‑Sent Events (SSE).

-> Note (Nov 2025): CUDA/Driver compatibility updated
+> **Primary Target (Nov 2025): Linux/Debian with NVIDIA driver 535.x**
 >
-> We now publish two Docker tags to support both new and legacy NVIDIA environments from the same codebase.
+> We focus development on **Linux (Debian/Ubuntu) with NVIDIA driver 535.x** and provide two Docker tags:
 >
-> - `:latest` (Blackwell / RTX 50‑series): CUDA 13.0.1 + FFmpeg 8.0, NVENC headers sdk/12.2, sm_100 support.
-Minimum driver: 550.00
+> - **`:latest`** (Primary, Linux-focused): CUDA 12.2 + FFmpeg 6.1.1, NVENC headers sdk/12.0, for Turing/Ampere/Ada GPUs.
+Minimum driver: 535.54.03.
+Optimized for Debian/Ubuntu production servers.
-> - `:legacy` (Turing/Ampere on 535.x): CUDA 12.2 + FFmpeg 6.1.1, NVENC headers sdk/12.1.
-Minimum driver: 535.54.03
+> - **`:cuda13`** (One-time build, Windows/WSL2): CUDA 13.0.1 + FFmpeg 8.0, NVENC headers sdk/12.2, sm_100 support for Blackwell/RTX 50-series on Windows/WSL2.
+Minimum driver: 550.00.
+This variant is provided as-is for newer GPUs on Windows and is not actively maintained.
 >
 > Both images use the `cuda:*-runtime-*` base to ensure CUDA libraries are present for NVENC.
 The container auto-detects your NVIDIA driver at startup.
 CPU/VAAPI still work; NVENC will be disabled if driver is incompatible.